illinois-or-research-analytics/SASCA-ReSA/README.md

 non_random_generator_probability=<DOUBLE> ; used for non-random generator selection.
-0.9 for 90% of the nodes picking non-random generators author_max_lifetime=<INT> ; used for the maximum amount of years that an author is allowed to publish num_authors_bag=<FILE> ; used for sampling the number of authors per paper cartel_outdegree_proportion=<DOUBLE> ; the proportion of out-degree that should go towards within the cartel group null_cartel=<BOOL> ; boolean value e.g., true or false for whether to have cartel nodes cite randomly within the cartel or not clonal_cartel_agent_file<(optional) FILE> ; csv with clonal agent attributes
+0.9 for 90% of the nodes picking non-random generators author_max_lifetime=<INT> ; used for the maximum amount of years that an author is allowed to publish num_authors_bag=<FILE> ; used for sampling the number of authors per paper cartel_outdegree_proportion=<DOUBLE> ; the proportion of out-degree that should go towards within the cartel group.
+See below for important cartel information. null_cartel=<BOOL> ; boolean value e.g., true or false for whether to have cartel nodes cite randomly within the cartel or not.
+See below for important cartel information. clonal_cartel_agent_file<(optional) FILE> ; csv with clonal agent attributes.
+See below for important cartel information.

 [General]
 output_file=<FILE> ; output csv edgelist